Thank you! Your submission has been received!

 • Multi-objective frameworks balancing fuel, time, and risk

 Engineers no longer choose between model accuracy and computation time.
-They optimize with all variables active and all constraints enabled—transforming trajectory design from a limitation to an enabling capability.
+They optimize with all variables active and all constraints enabled—transforming trajectory planning and payload alignment from a limitation to an enabling capability.

 "We’ve transitioned from asking ‘what can we compute?’ to ‘what should we fly?’"